 Want to hit the casinos Vegas-style in Colorado Springs?
 Although this swinging second-largest city boasts the best of what the Centennial State has to offer, the one thing it hasn’t got in spades is casinos.
 But you can head to nearby Cripple Creek to get in on the action, making it a day trip or staying for the weekend.

-Located an hour west of Colorado Springs, this little mining town is swinging with lights, music and all the action you’re expecting at the tables and slots.
-Along with its neighbor Victor, it showcases some of the richest mining history in the state.
-Several of them boasts on-site hotels and lodging.
+Located an hour west of Colorado Springs, this little mining town is swinging with lights, music, and all the action you’re expecting at the tables and slots.
+Along with its neighbor Victor, it showcases some of the richest mining histories in the state.
+Several of them boast on-site hotels and lodging.

 So, which are the best casinos in Cripple Creek?
 These six stand out above the rest.

 Triple Crown Casinos is Your One-Stop Shop in Cripple Creek

 Part of the Triple Crown Casinos trifecta, Bronco Billy’s in Cripple Creek offers a little something extra to entice the visitor.
 Founded in 1991 by Full House Resorts, Inc., Bronco Billy’s Old West-style casino was voted “Best Casino” for six years by the Colorado Springs Gazette.
 It’s connected to Midnight Rose and JP McGills as the Triple Crown Casinos, and it was voted “Best Table Games” in town.

 You’ll find Bronco Billy’s at 233 E. Bennett Ave, Cripple Creek, Colorado.
 Currently, the hotel has 24 rooms, but a lobby to expand it to 200 rooms was approved back in 2017.
 The casino sprawls over 48,000 square feet, giving you access to:

 - a live poker table (at Midnight Rose Casino)